-Summer is almost officially here—Memorial Day is right around the corner—so will you be grilling or barbecuing?
+Summer is officially here—Memorial Day has come and gone and the 4th of July is already right around the corner—so will you be grilling or barbecuing?
 Funny enough, most people don’t know the difference between these two outdoor (and sometimes indoor) cooking methods.
 But believe it or not, they are not the same thing.

 What is the difference between barbecuing and grilling?

 Mostly, time.
 Specifically, how long it takes to cook your food, and the type of heat you’re using to do it.

 grilling, think of that quick and easy summer meal that satisfies your hungry crowd of guests in less than an hour—like throwing some chicken legs on the grill to sear up fast, with high and direct heat.
 If you’re not a chicken person, some other meats compatible with grilling are steaks, pork chops, hamburgers and hot dogs, or seafood.
 If you don’t eat meat at all, vegetables are great for grilling, too!When you think of